Stockport Sunday School: Prominence

 The Sunday School, though nominally inter-denominational, was a Protestant institution.
 It was certainly seen as a threat to the establishment.
 Indeed, in 1811, a Mr Myddleton, vicar of St Thomas', Heaton Norris, reported to the Bishop:

-Up until the cotton famine, and the Education Act of 1870 it would be the only source of education for many children.
+Up until the cotton famine, and the Elementary Education Act 1870 (33 & 34 Vict. c.
+75) it would be the only source of education for many children.
 Children would start helping their parents as young as five, and well before ten they would be subject to a fourteen-hour working day.
 The Health and Morals of Apprentices Act 1802 had attempted to ensure children were instructed in reading, writing and religion but it was not effectively policed.
 This left the Sunday school, and in 1842 a local directory reports:

 The school had its own choir, orchestra and music library, it was also had many active sports teams and a growing reputation.
 The report for 1859 states the number of scholars belonging to this school made it the largest Sunday school in the world, with 3,781 scholars, and 435 teachers.
 In later years the people moved to Heaviley, leaving the National Sunday School and Centenary Hall vacant.
 The buildings were listed as a National Monument and were demolished around 1970.